tytydraco/codfish/README.md

 - Specify `-d` or `--demo` to do a safe run of the program where no changes will be made.
 It is *highly* recommended to run this program with demo mode first to make sure the final result is desirable.

 # How-to
-1. Connect two Android devices to your computer
+1. Connect two or more Android devices to your computer
-2. Ensure ADB is properly configured both both the clients and the host
+2. Ensure ADB is properly configured
 3. Navigate to `src`
 4. `python main.py`